Test & Treat

 Q: How do I complete the Specimen Collection Assessments portion of the program?

 The assessment must be completed on a live person and this person will need to sign-off that he/she was a willing participant.
 This person must be at least 18 years and must give consent by signing the assessment checklist.
 The person (aka the “patient”) allowing for a specimen to be collected does not need to be a pharmacist – only a willing participant.
 The health care professional reviewing your technique cannot be the “patient.”
 You must be located in the same room as the assessor and the “patient.”
 The review of the specimen collection cannot occur via a video streaming or recorded platform.
 It must be live and in-person.
-Since there are three separate specimen collection tests you can choose to have three different “patients” and assessors.
+Since there are three separate specimen collection tests you can choose to have three different “patients” and assessors, but it is not required.

 Q: Does the Specimen Collection Demonstration assessments occur on the same day, or can we complete that later?